Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Findings: Common Themes

-Another investigated domain where under-representation plays a role is research into information access chatbots for queer users. \citet{Najafali2023}* investigate ChatGPT's ability to provide evidence-based recommendations for gender affirming surgery according to the standards of care of the World Professional Association for Transgender Health.
-Although ChatGPT can accurately describe aspects of gender diversity and treatment for gender dysphoria, the study highlighted gaps in completeness, reliability, and explicit reference to authoritative guidelines. \citet{ais.2024.91}* present a similar user study, showing low trust in ChatGPT's ability to provide gender affirming surgery information.
-Furthermore, \citet{shaier-etal-2023-emerging} find that demographic factors such as gender and sexuality affect outputs in biomedical question answering where such attributes are irrelevant.
+Another domain in NLP where under-representation plays a pivotal role is research into the accessibility of information on queer topics via chatbots. \citet{Najafali2023}* investigate ChatGPT's ability to provide evidence-based recommendations for gender-affirming surgery according to the standards of care by the World Professional Association for Transgender Health.
+Although ChatGPT can accurately describe aspects of gender diversity and treatment for gender dysphoria, the study highlighted gaps in completeness, reliability, and explicit reference to authoritative guidelines. \citet{ais.2024.91}* present a similar user study, showing low trust in ChatGPT's ability to provide gender-affirming surgery information.
 Motivated by the high engagement of queer youth in social media, \citet{brixey-etal-2017-shihbot} develop a chatbot for HIV prevention and care for queer youth.
-They create a corpus of 3,000 question-and-answer pairs from reliable sources and train an NPCEditor chatbot~\citep{leuski-traum-2010-npceditor} which they deploy on Facebook Messenger.
+They create a corpus of 3,000 question-and-answer pairs from reliable sources and train a chatbot which they deploy on Facebook Messenger.
 However, their work does not analyze their success in reaching queer youth.

-Some works study chatbot use by queer individuals for mental health and emotional support. \citet{lissak-etal-2024-colorful}, \citet{10.1145/3469595.3469597}, and \citet{10.1145/3613904.3642482} conclude that these systems have positive effects, but are generic and culturally insensitive outside the U.S. While unsuitable to replace human emotional intelligence, the authors argue that a chatbot may be a useful tool for initial support.
+Some works study chatbot use by queer individuals for mental health and emotional support. \citet{lissak-etal-2024-colorful}, \citet{10.1145/3469595.3469597}, and \citet{10.1145/3613904.3642482} conclude that these systems have positive effects, but are generic and culturally insensitive outside the US.
+While unsuitable to replace human emotional intelligence, the authors argue that a chatbot may be a useful tool for initial support.

-\paragraph{Recommendations} There is a tricky balance when it comes to inclusion and representation in NLP systems.
-In some cases inclusion can mean safety, in other cases it could mean endangerment trough outing or the facilitation of surveillance.
-Representation alone is not a panacea.
-We therefore recommend thinking of the consequences of inclusion of data or the collecting of gender and sexual orientation information first.
+\paragraph{Recommendations} Our survey shows that speech technology and information access to queer topics are two domains where a lack of queer representation leads to potential harms for queer people.
+There is a tricky balance when it comes to inclusion and representation in these systems.
+In some cases inclusion can mean safety, e.g., when accurate queer health information is accessible via broad purpose chatbots.
+In other cases it could mean endangerment trough outing or the facilitation of surveillance, e.g. when speech recognition systems trained on queer voices disclose that a user is trans.
+Representation is not a panacea.
+We therefore recommend thinking of the consequences of inclusion of data or the collecting of gender and sexual orientation information, ideally in close collaboration with stakeholders.